-- Use a Phillips driver to remove the three 5.2 mm screws securing the thumbstick. - isn't resting on the new thumbstick while you tighten down the screws.
+- Use a Phillips driver to remove the three 5.2 mm screws securing the thumbstick. - (i) During reassembly, you may need to hold the Steam Deck off of the work surface so it isn't resting on the new thumbstick while you tighten down the screws.